jkchuong/AccountManager/README.md

 Chess Game Engine (CGE) repository is found [here](https://github.com/jkchuong/LetsTryMakeAChessGame).

+Kanban Board progress of each sprints can be found in the images folder [here](https://github.com/jkchuong/AccountManager/tree/main/Images).

 **Definition of Done:** This project is considered to be complete when a user can register an account, log in, and play a full game of chess with ability to track user stats, moves, colour themes, and computer playstyle.
 If the user can again log in with the same details, this project will be marked as done.

 ## Sprint Progress